jbrodovsky/geophysical_nav/README.md

 ## Working notes

+### Update 16 July 2024

+So I feel that this project is a good enough excuse for me to work on my C/C++ skills as well.
+Also considering the sheer bulk of data and repetitions I'm going to be making, having a faster backend would be beneficial.
+I'm going to be using `pybind11` to write the backend code in C++ and then use Python to interface with it.
+All Python-based backend code should make use of heavy type hints and be transcompiled and built using MyPyC.
+Simulations and experiments should be conducted in the `scripts` folder and make use of the built source code found in `src`.

+The general plan is to use Python more like a highly developed scripting and shell language to run the simulations and manage the data, while the heavy lifting is done in C++.
+Data pre- and post-processing will be done in Python while the key navigation algorithm code and run-to-run simulation will be done in C++.
+I'm not yet sure how to best make use of multi threading or parallel processing.
+The main issue is passing the trajectory information between the two languages.
+I can convert the DataFrame to a NumPy array and pass that over to C++, but then it's Python running the simulation and I can't make use of C++ proper multi-threading.
+Alternatively I can rebuild a sqlite client in C++ and have it read the selected data from the database but that seems like a lot of work for little gain.
+I'll have to think about this more.

 ### Update 14 May 2024

 So I'm going back to school full time or having this be a part of my greater ARL research, but I'm going back to simpler yet somewhat less elegant approach.
 Instead of focusing on a cloud based implementation I'm going to implement a local database and "server-lite" approach where I can develop the code on any machine, then pull down the most recent version from `main` and run it on a separate computer in potentially a headless fashion.